 For university research projects, at least one member of the project team has to currently be affiliated to a university or other higher-education institution.
 This can be a student or an academic staff member of the university or higher-education institution.

-There are six different categories for project submissions: Future Engineering, Future Materials, Future Intelligence, Future Finances & Commerce, Future Connectivity for Sustainability and Future Life Science.
+There are seven different categories for project submissions: Future Engineering, Future Materials, Future Intelligence, Future Finances & Commerce, Future Connectivity for Sustainability, Future Life Science and Future Engineering.

 The participating organisation can only enter in one of the six aforementioned categories.